-UPDATE: Due to recent events, the government announced a new deadline of October 1, 2021 to obtain your Real ID.
+UPDATE 04/27/2021: Due to circumstances resulting from the ongoing COVID-19 pandemic, there is a new deadline of May 3, 2023 to obtain your Real ID.
 We have updated the blog below and will add additional information as it becomes available.

 - To fly domestically, everyone 18 years or older will need a valid US passport OR a Real ID license